Utilitarianism: Preference utilitarianism

-Harsanyi rejects hedonistic utilitarianism as being dependent on an outdated psychology saying that it is far from obvious that everything we do is motivated by a desire to maximize pleasure and minimize pain.
+Harsanyi rejects hedonistic utilitarianism as being dependent on an outdated psychology saying that it is far from obvious that everything people do is motivated by a desire to maximize pleasure and minimize pain.
 He also rejects ideal utilitarianism because "it is certainly not true as an empirical observation that people's only purpose in life is to have 'mental states of intrinsic worth'."

 According to Harsanyi, "preference utilitarianism is the only form of utilitarianism consistent with the important philosophical principle of preference autonomy.
 By this I mean the principle that, in deciding what is good and what is bad for a given individual, the ultimate criterion can only be his own wants and his own preferences."

 Harsanyi adds two caveats.
 Firstly, people sometimes have irrational preferences.
 To deal with this, Harsanyi distinguishes between "manifest" preferences and "true" preferences.
 The former are those "manifested by his observed behaviour, including preferences possibly based on erroneous factual beliefs, or on careless logical analysis, or on strong emotions that at the moment greatly hinder rational choice"; whereas the latter are "the preferences he would have if he had all the relevant factual information, always reasoned with the greatest possible care, and were in a state of mind most conducive to rational choice."
 It is the latter that preference utilitarianism tries to satisfy.

 The second caveat is that antisocial preferences, such as sadism, envy, and resentment, have to be excluded.
 Harsanyi achieves this by claiming that such preferences partially exclude those people from the moral community: